 - Ryan Buell: Served as the Director of PRS.
 Producer Betsy Schechter began filming for the show in 2005 for A&E, and subsequently made Ryan Buell a producer for the show.
+After Paranormal State went off the air, Buell struggled with illness, legal difficulties, and drug abuse.
+As of 2019, Buell was in recovery with more than a year sober under his belt.

 - Heather Taddy: Heather used her experience with film and media to serve as the team documentarian of paranormal phenomenon.
+After Paranormal State, she continued working in the television and film industry.

 - Sergey Poberezhny: Sergey, a native of Sevastopol, Ukraine, offered his technical skills to the PRS team as the team's tech specialist.
+Since Paranormal State, Poberezhny has been out of the public eye.

 - Eilfie Music: Eilfie's past experience regarding various faiths and the occult allowed her to serve the PRS as the team's occult specialist.